CharlesAttend/gpuAvailabilityChecker/README.md

 # GPU Availability Checker

+---
+Check [this repos](https://github.com/oelcode/50FE-Stock-Ping) for more functionality !
+---

 This project is a Node.js application that checks the availability of specific GPU models from the NVIDIA store and sends notifications to a Discord channel when they are in stock.

 ## Features